10 Most Successful Football Captains Of All Time

 The captain role is often considered an underappreciated post in the world of football.
-But the man wearing the coveted armband can prove the difference between a good team and one which has the ability to go on, against all odds.
-The role of captain is quite crucial in football, they act as a commanding figure for the team on the pitch lead the team from the front and help the team to play as a unit.
-Here’s the list of best captains in football
+But the man wearing the coveted armband can prove the difference between a good team and one which can go on, against all odds.
+The role of captain is quite crucial in football, they act as a commanding figure for the team on the pitch, lead the team from the front, and help the team to play as a unit.
+Here’s the list of best captains in football:

 Ranking Factors